AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - Boolean
       - No
       - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showTransceiverLabels``
+      - Boolean
+      - No
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showTransceiverFrustrum``
+      - Boolean
+      - No
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true

 Defining a Pointing Line